Fleet solid support ship: Future ships

-On 21 September 2020, Defence Secretary Ben Wallace stated the vessels were "warships", effectively confirming they would be built in the United Kingdom.
-On 21 October 2020, it was announced that the competition for the FSS will be re-started in Spring 2021, covering three ships and it will be an international competition but the team must be a led by a British company.
+On 21 September 2020, Secretary of State for Defence, Ben Wallace, stated the vessels were "warships", effectively confirming they would be built in the United Kingdom.
+On 21 October 2020, it was announced that the competition for the FSS would be re-started in Spring 2021, covering three ships and it will be an international competition but the team must be a led by a British company.
 In May 2021 the competition to build the ships was relaunched with the aim of taking a decision within two years.
-In July 2022, Rear-Admiral Paul Marshall, the Senior Responsible Officer for the Fleet Solid Support ship project, told the House of Commons Select Defence Committee that the first ship was envisaged for service entry in 2028 with the third entering service by 2032.
+In July 2022, Rear-Admiral Paul Marshall, the Senior Responsible Officer for the Fleet Solid Support ship project, told the House of Commons Defence Select Committee that the first ship was envisaged for service entry in 2028 with the third entering service by 2032.
 In November 2022 it was announced that Team Resolute (BMT, Harland & Wolff and Navantia) had been selected to build the ships with the start of construction anticipated in 2025.
 The manufacturing contract, with a value of £1.6 billion, was signed in January 2023.
 It was subsequently indicated by the Ministry of Defence that the first ship's operational availability would now not be until 2031.

 The Team Resolute design envisages a vessel about 216 m in length with three replenishment-at-sea rigs and possessing about 9,000 m2 of cargo space.
 The ship hangars will have the capacity to support two Merlin helicopters as well as unmanned aerial vehicles.
 Vessel speed is envisaged at 19 kn.

+In December 2025, it was revealed at the steel-cutting ceremony for the initial vessel of the three that the first ship would be designated as RFA Resurgent.
+The subsequent vessels are allegedly to be designated as RFA Resource and RFA Regent, respectively, but with RFA Reliant another potential option.

+The first block of the lead ship, RFA Resurgent, was laid down at Navantia UK’s Appledore shipyard on 3 September 2026, marking the start of modular assembly for the Fleet Solid Support Ship programme.
+The bow section is being built on the barge Navantia UK Seahorse for transport to Harland & Wolff in Belfast, where it will be joined with blocks produced both locally and at Navantia’s Cádiz yard.
+The remaining ships in the class have been named RFA Reliant and RFA Resourceful.
+Delivery of the first vessel is planned for 2031.